Last updated on 30 April 2021

 However, these symptoms can be caused by several different conditions, so it’s important to speak to your doctor for a proper diagnosis.

-Later symptoms may include:
+Advanced symptoms of stomach cancer may include:

 - Stomach pain or swelling

 - Weight loss